Bankruptcy Statistics

 What is the number of bankruptcy filings in the U.S.?

-According to the Administrative Office of the U.S. Courts, there were 387,721 bankruptcy filings in the United States in 2022, which is a decrease from the previous year.
+According to the Administrative Office of the U.S. Courts, 452,990 bankruptcies were filed in the year ending December 31, 2023, which is a 16.8% increase from the previous year.

 However, the exact number of bankruptcy filings varies from year to year.